Working for UN Agencies

 Here’s a chart which will give you a taste of the complexity of the UN system.

 We immediately set about hiring experts in communications in Somalia and developing a plan to produce TV, Radio, Social Media events as well as building websites for straight health advice and for the Ministry of Endowment and Religious Affairs and other assets for the Somali government.
-We have produced a lot of material – and have been asked to continue with an extension to our contract.

 You can see the range of work here in a UNDP report.